Does Coffee Make You Gain Weight? Real Facts And Benefits

 Yes, excess coffee intake may lead to weight gain.
 This is primarily due to its caffeine content.
 An average person consumes about 300 mg of caffeine every day, mainly through coffee, chocolate, soft drinks, tea, and energy drinks (1).

 This caffeine intake keeps increasing with bigger servings and stronger roasts.
 Studies show that acute caffeine intake may increase blood sugar levels and prolong the period of the increased sugar levels (2).
-Increased blood sugar can also increase insulin levels and cortisol levels, resulting in low metabolic activity and weight gain.
+Increased blood sugar can also increase insulin levels and cortisoli XThis stress hormone increases glucose uptake by the brain, blood sugar levels, and the supply of substances that promote tissue repair. levels, resulting in low metabolic activity and weight gain.

 Insulin is the hormone that regulates carbohydrates and fat metabolism in your body (3).
 Elevated levels of insulin can make the cells less sensitive to its signals (insulin resistance).
 It is important for the cells to be insulin sensitive if you want to lose weight or prevent the accumulation of calories.
 Coffee can reduce insulin sensitivity, cause weight gain, and increase diabetes risk.